mutty320/Chat-Room-application/README.md

 -------------------------------------------------------------------------------------------
 Get messages:

-the response to the request for the list of messages will return the list of the last 5 messages only if a new message was added
+the response to the request for the list of messages will return the list of the last 5 messages only

-otherwise returns an empty list and no change is made on the client side.
+if a new message was added otherwise no change is made on the client side.

 The NewMessageId will determine whether or not there was a new message added.